anychare/Data-Analytics-Training-Projects/README.md

 ## Welcome to my Data Analytics Training Reposoitory
-### This repository showcases the projects that IO give during my training engagements.
+### This repository showcases the projects that I give during my training engagements.